-BAGA NIMBA MASKS, Guinea
+BAGA STYLE NIMBA MASKS ARCHIVES, Guinea

 The Nimba masks below have been sold and are left here for educational and research purposes.